The Errand Boy

-The Errand Boy is a 1961 American comedy film directed by, co-written by and starring Jerry Lewis.
+The Errand Boy is a 1961 American comedy film directed by, co-written by, and starring Jerry Lewis.

 Plot

 Paramutual Pictures decide that they need a spy to find out the inner workings of their studio.
-Morty S. Tashman, (the 'S' stands for 'scared'), is a paperhanger who happens to be working right outside their window.
+Morty S. Tashman, (the initial 'S' stands for 'scared'), is a paperhanger who happens to be working right outside their window.
 They decide that he is the man for the job and hire him on the spot.
 He bumbles his way through a series of misadventures, reporting everything back to the corporate executives.

-The Paramutual Studio President eventually has to fire Morty for incompetency.
+The Paramutual Studio president eventually has to fire Morty for incompetency.
 But secret film taken of his bumbling becomes public and everybody wants to know who the terrific new comedy star is.
-Paramutual is forced to beg Morty to come back and rescue the studio from bankruptcy; which he does.
+Paramutual is forced to beg Morty to come back and rescue the studio from bankruptcy, which he does.